idalarsson/STAG/README.md

 CVX: Matlab Software for Disciplined Convex Programming

 ## Input files
-The scripts require an input matrix where each row represents a single cell, and the columns are genes (opt.), barcode, timepoint, treatment and state (opt.) according to
+STAG requires an input matrix where each row represents a single cell, and the columns are genes (opt.), barcode, timepoint, treatment and state (opt.) according to

 Genes: Normalized expression values, if states should be assigned within the pipeline.
 Barcode: The barcode retrieved for each individual cell